LeonardDick/rtd-tutorial/docs/source/analysis/dens_prof.rst

 Axial Density Profile
 -------------------
 Compute a density profile along the CNT axis.
 The density profile is obtained by scanning through the entire trajectory and identify the number of atoms which belong to a certain increment defined by the user.
+This can be performed individually for all liquid species present.